JLAcostaEC/svgtosvelte/README.md

 - `option.filter: string[]`: Filter icons with specific words out of selection (default: [])
 - `option.exclude: string[]`: Exclude specific words from the icon/component name (default: [])
 - `option.registry: boolean`: Create a JSON object detailing each component info (default: false)
+- `option.kit: boolean`: Tell the CLI that you’re using SvelteKit, which will prevent errors caused by using the word “server” in `src/lib`.

 ### Example